 Not all gluten free cake recipes are created equal!
-Fluffy and moist gluten free white cake is the best, easy, from scratch, vanilla cake recipe perfect birthdays and celebrations!
+Fluffy and moist gluten-free white cake is the best, easy, from scratch, vanilla cake recipe perfect birthdays and celebrations!
+If you have been looking for a homemade white cake to end all future searches, join the hundreds of gluten-free bakers who have made this cake with swoon-worthy success!

 After many years experimenting with gluten free baking, I’ve had my fair share of successes and failures.
-Fortunately I now rely on perfected recipes for gluten-free chocolate cake, breads, and muffins.
+(Oh, the failures.
+If you know, you know).
+Fortunately I can now rely on perfected staples, like a fudgy, moist gluten-free chocolate cake, pillow soft gluten-free bread that doesn’t crumble, and crisp GF sugar cookies that are actually easy to roll out!

-Also, after a few experiments, I found the original recipe baking time too long.
-Two layer cakes in a 9 inch round cake pans only required 23-25 minutes for a fully baked, light, spongy cake.
+I found the original recipe baking time too long.
+Two layer cakes in a 9-inch round cake pans only required 23-25 minutes.
+But then I had to fix another problem.
+While it baked into a airy, spongy cake, it had a tendency to sink upon cooling.

-Never again will you have to rely on a gluten-free cake mix for an easy, quick cake!
+Let’s celebrate a happy ending, though!
+Never again will you have to rely on a gluten-free cake mix for an easy, quick layer or sheet cake.
 This tried and true white cake recipe mixes together in only five minutes to make that special birthday cake!

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-Gluten free flour blends have come a long way in the last ten years.
+Gluten free flour blends have come a long way in the last fifteen years.
 Gluten free baking used to mean buying, storing, and measuring several different flours to make your own flour mix.

 Fortunately there are several commercial brands that perform way better than any homemade mixes I’ve ever experimented with.
 These are the brands I find work the most consistently and have the best taste.

 - Cup4Cup – This is the brand I primarily use because any gluten free taste or difference in texture is undetectable.
-However, it is also the most expensive and contains milk powder, so it is not dairy free.
+However, it is also the most expensive, but I find it completely worth it to enjoy baked goods just as good as you remember them.

-- King Arthur Measure-for-Measure – This version in newer on the market and has performed well in my baking tests.
+- King Arthur Measure-for-Measure – This is my runner up GF flour and what I recommend if you need a dairy-free, gluten-free cake recipe.
 It’s more affordable, but I do detect a slightly gritty flavor in baked goods.

 Where traditional cakes need to be pulled immediately, or risk overbaking, gluten-free cake recipes bake a few minutes longer.
 For best results test with a toothpick inserted in the middle.
 Testing to see if top “springs back” usually isn’t a reliable method.